-Even when dealing with strict 2-monads, it is often the case that one has no strict distributive law between them, but only a \emph{pseudo}distributive law where the usual diagrams only commute up to invertible modifications \cite{cheng2003}.
+Even when dealing with strict 2-monads, it is often the case that one has no strict distributive law between them, but only a \emph{pseudo}distributive law where the usual diagrams (two triangles and two pentagons) only commute up to invertible modifications \cite{cheng2003}.
 Work on these ``pseudo'' versions of distributive laws started with Kelly \cite{kellydist}, who considered the case where the usual axioms held strictly with the exception of one of the pentagons.

 Later, pseudodistributive laws were considered in the general case (where all four axioms only hold up to isomorphism) by Marmolejo \cite{marm1999}, who imposed nine coherence conditions on the four invertible modifications.
 It was then later shown by Marmolejo and Wood \cite{marm2008}, that one of the original nine axioms, in addition to a tenth axiom introduced by Tanaka \cite{thesisTanaka}, are redundant, thus reducing the number of coherence axioms to eight.